Muon pairs from In+In collision at SPS energy: Abstract

 \section{Abstract}

-Recently NA60 collaboration has extracted the inverse slope parameters from the dimuon spectra originating from In+In collisions at $\sqrt{s_{\mathrm {NN}}}=17.3$ GeV for various invariant mass region.
+NA60 collaboration has extracted the inverse slope parameters, $T_{\mathrm eff}$ of the dimuon spectra originating from the In+In collisions at $\sqrt{s_{\mathrm {NN}}}=17.3$ GeV for various invariant mass region.
 They have observed that the inverse slope parameter as a function of invariant mass of the lepton pair drops beyond the $\rho$-peak.
-In the present work we study the slope parameters for the low mass region (LMR) and show that the experimentally observed behavior can be explained by assuming the formation of a partonic phase which reverts to hadronic phase through a very weak first order (or continuous) phase transition at a temperature $T_c\sim 175$ MeV.
-A strong first order transition fails to explain the data.
+In the present work, first we reproduce the observed invariant mass and transverse momentum spectra of the muon pairs.
+Then show that the slope parameters extracted from the transverse momentum distributions for various invariant mass region windows can be explained by assuming formation of a partonic phase initially which reverts to hadronic phase through a weak first order phase transition at a temperature $T_c\sim 175$ MeV.
 It is observed that a scenario without the formation of a partonic phase does not reproduce the non-monotonic behaviour of the inverse slope parameter non typical of radial flow.
-It is argued that the variation of $T_{\mathrm {eff}}$ with invariant mass $M$ may be used to constrain the transition temperature.